Best daily deals

 7.0

-Without the tight integration in the Apple ecosystem, does the Studio Buds do enough to stand out from a crowded market of true wireless earbuds?
+Without the tight integration in the Apple ecosystem, do the Studio Buds do enough to stand out from a crowded market of true wireless earbuds?

-Editor’s note: this Beats Studio Buds review was updated on May 29, 2023 to include formatting changes, and mention the forthcoming Beats Studio Buds Plus.
+Editor’s note: this Beats Studio Buds review was updated on July 9, 2024, to include a section about the Beats Solo Buds.

 About this Beats Studio Buds review: We tested the Beats Studio Buds over one week.
 SoundGuys purchased the unit for this review.